mkbmain/FolderCompare/README.md

 Allows you to compare 2 folders or drives to see diffrence between the files.

-this was made in order to ensure my backup drive and its reduency plan another back up driver where uptodate with each other and in synch hence the name
+this was made in order to ensure my backup drive and its reduency plan another back up driver where uptodate with each other and in synch.

+It seems to work fairly well